 Ms. Leah has been involved in the Competitive Dance scene for 26 years.
-Teaching at numerous studios in the Pacific Northwest over the past 10 years, Leah has been recognized for her enthusiastic teaching styles and choreography.
+Teaching at numerous studios in the Pacific Northwest over the past 17 years, Leah has been recognized for her enthusiastic teaching styles and choreography.
 Specializing in ballet, hip hop, contemporary, jazz, lyrical, and tap she brings innovative and competitive choreography and training techniques to her everyday instruction.
 While on the dance team at Southern Methodist University in Dallas, TX Leah was awarded as a Collegiate All-American.
+She is currently working with local High School Dance Teams, and helping train her dances for College Dance Teams.
+She regularly works with Skyline High School Dance Team in collaboration with their coaching staff.
 Leah was certified as a Dance Masters of America Teacher and is currently employed by 3 National Dance Competitions as a judge for multiple locations.
 Working for Showbiz National Talent, Kids Artistic Revue, and Rainbow Dance Competitions has been an eye opening experience allowing Leah to have a broad view of dance techniques and style through out the United States.

 During her earlier years as a dancer, she was recognized at both regional and national levels, earnings overall awards, titles, and positions in many well known dance competition.
 Being awarded Miss Teen Washington and receiving a gold medal for Team USA at the World Championships of Performing Arts were some of her most memorable experiences.
 Leah has also earned numerous scholarships and jobs as touring assistants to dance conventions, and been awarded summer program internships to perform in New York City under the direction of Sheila Barker.
 The energy from working with young talent fuels this teacher in every way and brings excitement and energy to her life.